willduff/mixedreality-enthusiast-guide/docs/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 # Minimum PC hardware guidelines

+For the best experience with Windows Mixed Reality you want to start with a new [Windows Mixed Reality-ready PC](https://www.microsoft.com/en-us/windows/windows-mixed-reality-devices#wmrpcs) or a Windows Mixed Reality-compatible PC that can provide Windows Mixed Reality Ultra experiences.
+Windows Mixed Reality Ultra provides crisper visuals at higher refresh rates, more apps and experiences including the most graphics-intensive games, mirroring of your Windows Mixed Reality experience on your desktop and the ability to record and share (photo and video) your experiences with others.

+To see if your PC can run Windows Mixed Reality review the hardware guidelines below and run the [Windows Mixed Reality PC Check App](https://www.microsoft.com/store/apps/9nzvl19n7cnc).

+Remember, your performance will vary depending on your exact setup.
+You'll also need to make sure your PC has the [right ports](recommended-adapters-for-windows-mixed-reality-capable-pcs.md) for the Windows Mixed Reality immersive headset that you are using.

 >[!NOTE]
 >Guidelines for development PCs are higher than those for consumers' PCs running mixed reality apps.
 If you're a mixed reality developer, [see recommended development PC specifications](https://developer.microsoft.com/en-us/windows/mixed-reality/install_the_tools#immersive_headset_development).

-Performance may vary depending on your exact setup.
-You'll also need to make sure your PC has the [right ports](recommended-adapters-for-windows-mixed-reality-capable-pcs.md) for the Windows Mixed Reality immersive headset that you are using.

 ## Windows Mixed Reality PC Check app